mohamdhaji/keycloakAdapter-using-Spring-React/README.md

 * Springboot server is up and running
 * cloudinary API configured correctly

-** dont forget to configure your keycloak configurations from localhost:8080 in my case . all keycloak configurations will be persisted in the database .
+NOTE: dont forget to configure your keycloak configurations from localhost:8080 in my case . all keycloak configurations will be persisted in the database .

 ## Change in application.properties
 ```